mohasarc/workers-pool/README.md

 # workers-pool
+Creating truly asynchronus functions has never been easier!

 The `workers-pool` package allows you to easily create a pool of workers, pass them some heavy tasks in the form of functions, and use them as if they were asynchronous Promise-based functions.